Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-Press F12 in chrome browser and navigate to network section and relaod the page to see the type of odata service (product page is v2)
+Press F12 in chrome browser and navigate to network section and reload the page to see the type of OData service (product page is v2)
 </br>
 </br>
 <img src="./files/capmd10-11.png" >